TrentSPalmer/trentdocs_website/docs/lxd_container_home_server_networking_for_dummies.md

 lxc exec quick-joey bash
 ```

-You need to tell these containers how to connect to the non-natted subnet on *eth1*
 With either an ubuntu:16.04 container, or a debian stretch container, for either the *natted* or
 *exposed* profile, because of all the above configuration work they will automatically connect on
 their *eth0* interfaces and be able to talk to the internet.
 You need to edit `/etc/network/interfaces`,
 the main difference being what that file looks like before you edit it.

+You need to tell these containers how to connect to the non-natted subnet on *eth1*.

 ### ubuntu:16.04

 If you start a shell on an ubuntu:16.04 container, you see that `/etc/network/interfaces`
 describes the loopback device for localhost, then sources `/etc/network/interfaces.d/*.cfg` where
 some magical cloud-config jazz is going on.
 You just want to add a static ip description for *eth1*
 to the file `/etc/network/interfaces`.
-And obviously take that the static ip address you assign is
+And obviously take care that the static ip address you assign is
 unique and on the same subnet with *lxdbr1*.

-Reminder: the address for *lxdbr1* is 10.151.18.1/24, but it will be different on your machine.
+Reminder: the address for *lxdbr1* is 10.151.18.1/24, (but it will be different on your machine).

 ```conf
 auto lo